 - Unsafe prescription drugs

 Most injury claims are made by the injured person, and they seek to recover costs like medical bills and car repairs as well as wages lost due to missed days of work after the accident.
 But when the injuries are fatal, the injured person is no longer around to make a claim.
-The law recognizes this and allows certain close family members to bring a claim instead.
-Family members can also make claims for their own suffering.

-Wrongful death claims are also different than many other injury cases because of their complexity.
-First, the deceased cannot serve as a witness to explain what happened.
+Wrongful death claims are also different from many other injury cases because of their complexity.
+First, the decedent cannot serve as a witness to explain what happened.
 This can make it harder to determine who is at fault.
-Second, a wrongful death claim seeks to recover the value of the deceased’s life, and this is a complex calculation that requires input from experts.

-- The spouse can make a claim.
+- The spouse can make a claim

-Same-sex life partners can file wrongful death claims, but only if they were legally married to the deceased.
+Same-sex life partners can file wrongful death claims, but only if they were legally married to the decedent.
 Unmarried life partners cannot file the claim themselves, but they may be able to seek a share of the settlement from the administrator of the estate.

-The amount of money you receive in a wrongful death claim depends on many factors, including the age of the deceased, their expected earnings, and the circumstances surrounding the death.
+The amount of money you receive in a wrongful death claim depends on many factors, including the age of the decedent, their expected lifetime earnings, and the circumstances surrounding the death.
 In Georgia, you are eligible to recover 100% of the costs and expenses associated with their death, plus money to represent the loss of their income and future earnings.
-You are also entitled to recover for your own losses.
-This means that you may be able to recover money for:

 - Medical bills